International Maritime Prize

 status.
 It is also possible that the prize be awarded posthumously.

 The prize is endowed with a grant of $1,000 and a sculpture of a dolphin.
 In addition the awardee is invited to publish a scientific paper on a topic related to the work of the IMO which is published in the organization's quarterly magazine.

 In 1998 the International Maritime Rescue Federation was the first and until now the only organization to which the prize was awarded.
-In 2010 Linda Johnson was the first female laureat.
+In 2010 Linda Johnson was the first female laureate.